feraco/Bot-Vision-Python/README.md

 We welcome contributions and suggestions!
 If you have ideas for improving the course or want to add more content, please feel free to fork the repository, make your changes, and submit a pull request.

-## About the Developer

-Frederick Feraco is a dedicated developer and educator passionate about bringing robotics and programming closer to students of all ages.
-With a background in computer science and extensive experience in teaching, Frederick aims to create engaging, educational content that inspires and equips the next generation of programmers and engineers.

 # Detailed Reference Guide for ArduinoCarController Functions